jandiralceu/simple_golang_crm/README.md

 go build -o build/app cmd/server/main.go
 ```

-The build version will be: `build/app`
+The build version will be located at: `build/app`

 ## Coverage